Duke Siegfried August in Bavaria: Failed Engagement

 While staying with Archduke Franz Ferdinand of Austria, Siegfried met his host’s unmarried half-sister, Archduchess Maria Annunciata, daughter of Archduchess Maria Theresa, and they became engaged.
 The engagement was broken off by the Archduchess two months later, in August 1902, owing to the personality change the Duke had suffered after a riding accident.
-The Archduchess appealed to the Emperor for permission to enter a canonry for daughters of aristocratic families, yet without any vows, while the Duke became prey to melancholia, which in due course developed into insanity, rendering it necessary for his permanent confinement from 1906.
+The Archduchess appealed to the Emperor for permission to enter a canonry for daughters of aristocratic families (the Theresian Institution of Noble Ladies), yet without any vows, while the Duke became prey to melancholia, which in due course developed into insanity, rendering it necessary for his permanent confinement from 1906.

 Died

 Duke Siegfried August in Bavaria died in Munich, Bavaria on 12 March 1952.